bondarchuk 2 years ago

 For a little while in the early nineties, I remember the press talking about some programs like MS Word for Windows as being “Word Publishing”, in that they were word processors with some of the features of desktop publishing software.

-• coldtea a year ago
+• coldtea 2 years ago

 >Difference between Word Processor and text editor is in WYSIWYG mode of operation.
 At least for most of people.